 Dr Vernon Coleman bestselling English author

 Mike operates three blogs in addition to this one.
-Campaign for Merit in Business is concerned with the need for merit to be the sole basis for recruitment and promotion in the workplace, in opposition to the initiatives which seek ‘improved’ gender diversity in senior executive positions, including in boardrooms, regardless of individual women’s merit compared with their male peers, and regardless of the evidence which shows that one consequence of these initiatives is financial decline.
+Campaign for Merit in Business was launched in 2012, and is concerned with the need for merit to be the sole basis for recruitment and promotion in the workplace, in opposition to the initiatives which seek ‘improved’ gender diversity in senior executive positions, including in boardrooms, regardless of individual women’s merit compared with their male peers, and regardless of the evidence which shows that one consequence of these initiatives is corporate financial decline.
+Mike presented that evidence to the House of Commons inquiry ‘Women in the Workplace’ in 2012, the video of the session is here.

-The initiatives are anti-meritocratic, they’re inspired and sustained by radical feminist ideology, yet they were supported and largely financed by the Conservative-led coalition (2010-15) and at the time of writing (17 May 2015) the new majority Conservative government has said nothing about the future of the initiatives.
-We confidently expect the government to continue them, and it’s known the longer-term target is gender-balanced boards at FTSE350 companies.
+The initiatives are anti-meritocratic, they’re inspired and sustained by radical feminist ideology, yet they were supported and largely financed by the Conservative-led coalition (2010-15) and are continuing to this day, with a Conservative government (2015-).
+It’s known that one longer-term target is gender-balanced boards at FTSE350 companies.

 Another blog, that of The Anti-Feminism League, isn’t being updated (as of September 2013) as all new posts will be on this website and/or that of Campaign for Merit in Business.